Kein/ChasmDeserializer/README.md

-A simple tool Chasm gamedata deserialization.
+A simple tool for Chasm gamedata deserialization.

 # NOTES
 * Particles currently cannot be saved.